jgnewman/heathen/README.md

 However, if you do _not_ want this, set the `-x` flag.
 In theory, you will almost never want to do this.
 One side effect is that code will not be minified or beautified so the only real use for this is probably when running code within a REPL.

+Lastly, Heathen comes with a built-in REPL so you can try code examples out in the command line.
+To launch the REPL, just do `heathen -r`.
+For more information, check out the REPL section of this README.

 If you want to use Heathen with Node, you have a similar API.
 First you'll have to require the module, of course: